 window.Drift available for your use when included on your page.

 require statements and a build tool like Browserify, here are a couple examples to help:

 If your project uses ES6, you can do the following instead:

 Once you've installed Drift via one of the above methods, you're ready to get started.
 There are no dependencies, so you can just start making cool stuff.
-Check out the announcement blog post, or take a peek at our demo.
+Check out the announcement blog post.
 Here's an example of a basic implementation:

 Here's an example of using Drift with a custom configuration.
 All of the listed options are displayed with their default value.